paulchen2713/Lab_Notes/Lab_notes.md

 ### **Clustering**
-- Clustering is the most important stage in the radar detection pipeline,especially for the next-generation high-resolution radar
+- Clustering is the most important stage in the radar detection pipeline, especially for the next-generation high-resolution radar
+  - most important? what change?
 - **DBSCAN** is favoured for several reasons
-  - it does not require a pre-specified number of clusters
+  - it does not require a pre-specified number of clusters, **arbitrary clusters**
-  - it fits arbitrary shapes
+  - it fits **arbitrary shapes**
-  - it runs fast
+  - it runs **fast**
   - Pedregosa, F.; Varoquaux, G.; Gramfort, A.; Michel, V.; Thirion, B.; Grisel, O.; Blondel, M.; Prettenhofer, P.; Weiss, R.; Dubourg, V.; et al. [Comparing Different Clustering Algorithms on Toy Datasets](https://scikit-learn.org/stable/auto_examples/cluster/plot_cluster_comparison.html). (accessed on 26 Aug, 2022).
     ```python
     import numpy as np